-From 2013-14, Roy was the assistant strength coach at Brown University and served as the coach for 16 intercollegiate athletic programs including men’s lacrosse, women’s basketball, men’s and women’s ice hockey, men’s and women’s water polo, men’s and women’s swimming, men’s and women’s diving, men’s and women’s squash, fencing, women’s rugby, equestrian and baseball.
+From 2013-14, Roy was the assistant strength coach at Brown University and served as the coach for 16 intercollegiate athletic programs including men’s lacrosse, women’s basketball, men’s and women’s ice hockey, men’s and women’s water polo, men’s and women’s swimming, men’s and women’s diving, men’s and women’s squash, fencing, women’s rugby, equestrian, and baseball.
 He also assisted with the football team.

 Roy held the role of strength coach for Major League Baseball’s San Francisco Giants from 2012-13, working as the head strength coach for the franchise’s Northwest League affiliate Salem Keizer Volcanoes.
-He began his professional baseball career with the St. Louis Cardinals short-season affiliate, Batavia Muckdogs, as the head strength coach in 2011.
+He began his professional baseball career with the St. Louis Cardinals short-season affiliate, the Batavia Muckdogs, as the head strength coach in 2011.

-Roy has held other roles since graduating college including graduate assistant coach at the University of Memphis (2009-11), intern at Oregon State (2008-09), head strength coach for Corvallis Knights summer baseball (2008) and assistant coach at Oregon State’s Sports Performance Camp (2008-09).
+Roy has held other roles since graduating college, including graduate assistant coach at the University of Memphis (2009-11), intern at Oregon State (2008-09), head strength coach for Corvallis Knights summer baseball (2008) and assistant coach at Oregon State’s Sports Performance Camp (2008-09).
 He began his coaching career as the head strength and conditioning coach at NAIA Dakota Wesleyan and served in that capacity from 2006-08.

 Roy graduated from Dakota Wesleyan in 2008 with a degree in sports exercise and wellness, and a minor in business administration.
 He received his master’s degree in human movement and sport science from the University of Memphis.